camdeputy/matahacks-2021/README.md

 <br>

 ## What is this project?
-`The goal of this project was to create an application that visualized the negative impacts of rocket fuel emissions on the environment.
-We use Unity to develop our visualization that renders once a user picks a rocket to 'launch.'
+`We have created a web application with integrated WebGL.
+The goal of this project was to create a vizualization of the impact of rocket fuel emissions in the atmosphere.
+To achieve this, we use Unity to generate the amount of trees it would take in a year to negate the effects of this rocket exhausting its entire fuel tank.
+We also use Unity to develop our visualization that renders once a user picks a rocket to 'launch.'
 In order to accurately simulate a rocket launches impact on the climate we pulled different resouces [found under sources] to calculate a variety of different rockets co2 ouput per full tank.`
 <br>
 <br>